BearLiX/DFFG-MLLMR/README.md

 # DFFG-MLLMR
-This is the code repository of the paper "DFFG-MLLMR: Dynamic Feature Fusion Guiding and Multimodal Large Language Model Refining for Medical Image Report Generation"
+This is the code repository of the paper "DFFG-MLLMR"

 ![image](https://github.com/BearLiX/DFFG-MLLMR/blob/main/DFFG-MLLMR/1.png)